da-nial/Neuroevolution-Game/readme.md

 ![docs/Neuroevolution-Game.png](docs/Neuroevolution-Game.png)

-For full instructions on how to use the project, please refer to the [instructions.pdf](docs/instructions.pdf) file in Persian.
+For the complete description of the project, please refer to the [instructions.pdf](docs/instructions.pdf), which explains the game and the solution algorithm in detail, in
+Persian.

 ## Evolutionary Algorithm